The Religious Foundation of our School

 Billinghay Church of England Primary School is a voluntary controlled school.
 This means that although the school has close links with the Church of England, it is the Local Authority’s responsibility to employ the staff and maintain the building.

-The religious, historic foundation of our school is recognized in the aims and values of the school.
+The religious, historic foundation of our school is recognized in the vision statement and values of the school.

 The Lincoln Diocesan Board of Education appoints three governors to the Governing Body of the school.

-Religious education is taught to all children within the school, following a scheme of work from the Agreed Syllabus for Religious Education for Lincolnshire (introduced in January 2001) and updated in 2006.
+Religious education is taught to all children within the school, following the scheme of work from the Agreed Syllabus for Religious Education for Lincolnshire.

 An act of Collective Worship is held every day.
 We are pleased to welcome parents, grandparents and friends to attend.